 With this bad boy, you can easily control the volume of your instrument and other effects pedals with high precision.
 Its non-slippery rubber grip material, not only gives you a good feel but also makes it more comfortable.

-One more thing that I like about this pedal is, this pedal allow you to adjust the tension of the rocker according to your convenience, which gives you lot more flexibility while playing.
+One more thing that I like about this pedal is, this pedal allows you to adjust the tension of the rocker according to your convenience, which gives you a lot more flexibility while playing.

-Coming towards the AUX Output, It allow you to connect either expression pedal or tuner to this pedal.
-When you use it as a expression controller, you can take advantage of the internal pot for setting the minimum value of the pedal swing.
+Coming towards the AUX Output, It allows you to connect either expression pedal or tuner to this pedal.
+When you use it as an expression controller, you can take advantage of the internal pot for setting the minimum value of the pedal swing.

 Check The Demo: